Maryna-Korbet/-tic-tac-toe-js/README.md

 ## :dart: About

-A simple tic-tac-toe game written in the JavaScript.
+The simple intellectual game Tic-Tac-Toe written in the JavaScript.
+<a href="https://maryna-korbet.github.io/tic-tac-toe-js/">GAME LINK</a>

 ## :sparkles: Features